-Thomas A Gaziano MD, MScDirector, Global Cardiovascular Health Policy and Prevention Unit Cardiovascular Medicine Division, Brigham & Women's Hospital: Assistant Professor of Medicine, Harvard Medical School, Boston, MA
+Thomas A. Gaziano MD, MScDirector, Global Cardiovascular Health Policy and Prevention Unit Cardiovascular Medicine Division, Brigham & Women's Hospital: Assistant Professor of Medicine, Harvard Medical School, Boston, Massachusetts

 He is the Director of the Global Health Policy and Prevention Unit within the Cardiovascular Division at BWH where he integrates his research and clinical activities to develop innovative prevention programs in clinical services.
 He serves as Clinical Director of the iHeart Champion Program that is a navigator run remote CVD risk reduction initiative to lower blood pressure and LDL cholesterol among a commercially insured population.
 He also holds a secondary appointment at the Harvard TH Chan School of Public Health where he works at the Center for Health Decision Science.
 The focus of his work at the Center is the application of his CVD PREDICT model to evaluate health outcomes, financial impacts, and the cost-effectiveness of CVD prevention and intervention strategies.